fgacyc/miniapp-framework-nextjs/README.md

 # 3. Apply for resources

-Before starting development, please fill out this form to request development resources: https://forms.gle/YLqFg3hJepD34TFA8
+Before starting development, please fill out this [Form](https://forms.gle/YLqFg3hJepD34TFA8) to request development resources

 After successful application, you will get a Mini App config json file, which contains